76ers beat Wizards 107-98; Simmons leaves with knee injury

 76ers: Josh Richardson had 15 points and Milton added 14.

-Wizards: Bryant recorded his third straight double-double and had three blocks.
+The 23-year-old Bryant recorded his third straight double-double and had three blocks.

+Sure, Embiid still scored 30 points, but Wizards coach Scott Brooks still called it “the best defensive game I have ever seen him play.
+He’s a young player and he is developing.
+He was aware and anticipating. … I felt he was outstanding on both ends.”

+Said Bryant of defending Embiid: “I was trying to make stuff difficult for him and trying to impact the game as much as I can.”

 UP NEXT